nikwin/nikwin.github.io/_posts/2019-1-22-firstBuild.md

 ---
 layout: post
-title: 'The First Build Point in Syphilisation'
+title: "The First Build Point in Syphilisation"
 tag: syph
 date: 2019-1-22
 desc: Examining the first point where you can choose what to build.